-To introduce such as social paradigm, we use the name ‘social networkism’, which is associated more with Facebook than with Venezuela or the ‘Socialist Republic of Vietnam’ or the ‘Democratic Socialist Republic of Sri Lanka.’
+To introduce the idea of the society-organism which has its own dynamics, we use the name ‘social networkism’, which is associated more with Facebook than with Venezuela or the ‘Socialist Republic of Vietnam’ or the ‘Democratic Socialist Republic of Sri Lanka.’

 *Note: Social networks are just a secondary feature of our paradigm.
 The primary feature is actually morality (Adam Smith wrote Theory of Moral Sentiments before the Wealth of Nations and he considers it his greatest work).
 But as it seems that human selfishness makes people allergic to hearing moral rules, we choose to lay it aside for implementation in the future.
 (Also, the work and time needed to define our moral system is huge.
 As the new economic crisis is coming soon, it would be better to implement the system first and explain its nuts and bolts later)